8.5

 Asset Tracking

-Municipal software tracks the location, quantity, value, and condition of equipment, tools, or machinery.
-The software also tracks historical data, including the asset’s age and the last maintenance done.
+Software tracks the location, quantity, value, and condition of equipment, tools, or machinery.
+It also logs historical data, including the asset’s age and the last maintenance done.
 Preventative maintenance can be scheduled based on the previous service date to extend the life of the assets.
 GPS tracking is also included in some municipal solutions.
 This allows you to view real-time locations of your assets, so you can spend less time tracking them down.

 Some assets include: